- Home

 - Get expert mortgage advice

-Without the help of a crystal ball, no-one knows exactly what will happen in the future, but many brokers don’t expect rates to continue falling much further.
+Without the help of a crystal ball, no-one knows exactly what will happen in the future, but markets currently expect at least one but probably two further base rate cuts in 2026.

-Teddy Cenaj, mortgages expert at Rest Less Mortgages, said: “Rates have fallen below the 4% barrier which is fantastic, and they may fall further.
 Swap rates are down month on month, so there could be room for further reductions.
-But no-one can predict with certainty where rates will move this year as it depends on a wide range of factors, including interest rates, swap rates, inflation and so on.”
+But no-one can predict with certainty where rates will move this year as it depends on a wide range of factors, including interest rates, inflation and the broader economic picture.

-Mortgage rates are significantly influenced by ‘swap’ rates, which are the rates that banks and building societies charge each other to borrow money.
-Swap rates are affected by the wider economic outlook and predicted movements in the Bank of England’s base rate.
+Swap rates are the rates that banks and building societies charge each other to borrow money.
+They are are affected by the wider economic outlook and predicted movements in the Bank of England’s base rate.

-Meanwhile, while inflation has dropped during the past year, it remains nearly twice the Bank of England’s 2% target, at 3.9%.
-This means that the Bank of England may not start cutting interest rates for some time.
+Meanwhile, inflation has dropped during the past year, although it remains higher than the Bank of England’s 2% target, at 3.6% in the year to November.

 What are mortgage rates based on?